 Education systems across the United States, from kindergarten to postdoctoral, were turned on their heads by the coronavirus outbreak.
-Ten of the country’s 15 largest public school systems including Los Angeles, Chicago, and Houston started the school year with remote learning, which means more than two million children will be learning from their homes.
+Ten of the country’s 15 largest public school systems including Los Angeles, Chicago, and Houston started the 2020-2021 school year with remote learning, which means more than two million children were learning from their homes.
 Scores of universities, from Princeton to Georgetown, also conducted remote learning for their students.

 While widespread remote learning since March 2020 has been disruptive, to put it mildly, education technology (EdTech) platforms have flourished as a result.
-Online course provider Coursera, for example, had 13 million new registrants between mid-March and early June—a 535 percent increase.
+Online course provider Coursera, for example, had 13 million new registrants in 2020 between mid-March and early June—a 535 percent increase.

 The Best EdTech Companies for Remote Jobs